 By definition, security of tenures is a legal protection afforded to tenants of dwelling houses – usually under a rent act – against arbitrary rent increases and landlords’ attempts to repossess the property through eviction, or for employees in certain professions – such as teaching – against summary dismissal without just cause.
 10Tooba researchers argue that, in the end, the lax and arbitrary enforcement of the rule of law in Egyptian cities has allowed informal tenure to become the norm.

-Tenure informality inevitably leads to tenure insecurity.
-Tenure informality happens when the units are informally built.
+Tenure insecurity is an inevitable outcome of tenure informality, which happens when housing units are informally built.
 So far, the majority of units lacking secure tenures in Egypt are informally built on private agricultural land that has been illegally subdivided and urbanized.
-According to the researchers’ observations, most people build informally due to the lack of an affordable and appropriate alternative.
+According to the researchers’ observations, most people build housing informally due to the lack of an affordable and appropriate alternative.

 This is in spite of the New Cities, better known as the New Urban Communities (NUCs), that the state has been building over the last four decades – a campaign that was first initiated by late Egyptian President Mohamed Anwar El-Sadat in the mid-1970s.
 New Cities do offer the bulk of formal serviced land, however, the annual rate of provision has been almost a quarter of the amount of private agricultural land being informally urbanized.